Last Updated on

 Mount Kinabalu is the highest mountain in Borneo with a summit height of 4,095 meters (13,435 ft).
 It is protected as Kinabalu Park and a World Heritage Site.
 It’s tremendous diverse flora and fauna are known worldwide.
 At Mount Kinabalu and its surrounding, over 600 species of ferns, 326 species of birds, and 100 mammalian species have been identified.

-Climbing on the main peak of the mountain is not very tough and can be climbed easily by a person with a good physical condition without mountaineering equipment although climbers must be accompanied by guides.
-It is one of the top tourist attractions in Malaysia.
+Climbing on the main peak of the mountain is not very tough and can be climbed easily by a person with a good physical condition without mountaineering equipment.
+Although climbers must be accompanied by guides.

 5. Petronas Twin Towers

-Langkawi must be one of the top tourist attractions in Malaysia.
-It is an archipelago of 99 islands in the Andaman Sea.
+Langkawi is an archipelago of 99 islands in the Andaman Sea.
 The largest of the islands is the eponymous Pulau Langkawi with a population of about 65,000, the only other inhabited island being nearby Pulau Tuba.
 Circulated with long, white beaches and with an interior of jungle-covered hills and craggy mountain peaks, it gets a World Geopark status from UNESCO.